 If the person who did the point evaluation is not going into the field, the crew should be given the opportunity to review the information obtained during this process and ask questions prior to departing for the field.

-More details on this process can be found on the Point Evaluation and Rejection Page and in the Aquatic Scouting and Sample Design Management Guidance document.
+More details on this process can be found on the Point Evaluation and Rejection Page and in the Aquatic Site Evaluation and Design Management Protocol.

 Trip Planning Steps:

 Once the initial evaluation of sample points is complete and information about each point has been gathered, field trip (i.e. hitch) planning can begin.
 The individual responsible for planning hitches should pay close attention to properly implementing the monitoring design.

 - With the set of office accepted sample points, take some time to think about how you might be able to visit groups of points efficiently, while paying attention to where each point falls within the monitoring design.

 - Once you have a group of sites to potentially sample during the hitch, examine all of the scouting notes to determine what might be required of the crew to access the sites.

 - If necessary, contact BLM staff or private landowners responsible for overseeing access to obtain access permission, gate keys or combinations, and access instructions.